 A new nationwide settlement will help approximately 20,000 Afghan people seeking asylum in the United States after the fall of Kabul to the Taliban.
 It is one of the largest asylum adjudication class action settlements in U.S. history.

-Lawyers from Kirkland & Ellis and the National Immigrant Justice Center (NIJC) reached an agreement with the U.S. government on September 6, 2023, after seeking a nationwide injunction on behalf of Afghan asylum applicants who are still waiting for decision nearly two years after they first arrived in the United States as part of Operation Allies Welcome — a U.S. operation to evacuate allies who faced threats of persecution as the Taliban retook power in Afghanistan.
-The settlement agreement must still be approved by the Honorable Jon S. Tigar of the U.S. District Court for the Northern District of California to take effect.
+Lawyers from Kirkland & Ellis and the National Immigrant Justice Center (NIJC) reached an agreement with the U.S. government in September 2023, after seeking a nationwide injunction on behalf of Afghan asylum applicants who are still waiting for decision nearly two years after they first arrived in the United States as part of Operation Allies Welcome — a U.S. operation to evacuate allies who faced threats of persecution as the Taliban retook power in Afghanistan.
+The settlement agreement was approved by the Honorable Jon S. Tigar of the U.S. District Court for the Northern District of California on September 11.